Hackers News Hackers News

 Infrastructure-Level Masquerading

-Some BPFdoor samples mimic legitimate processes on HPE ProLiant bare-metal servers, specifically impersonating hpasmlited, a daemon belonging to HPE’s Agentless Management Service, to blend into telecom hardware environments running 4G/5G core workloads.
+To further blend into compromised environments, some BPFdoor samples are designed to mimic legitimate processes on HPE ProLiant bare-metal servers.
+They specifically impersonate “hpasmlited,” a daemon belonging to HPE’s Agentless Management Service, allowing them to seamlessly integrate into telecom hardware environments running 4G/5G core workloads.

-Other samples spoof Docker and containerd components, targeting Kubernetes-hosted 5G core functions such as AMF, SMF, and UDM.
+Other BPFdoor samples spoof Docker and containerd components, explicitly targeting Kubernetes-hosted 5G core functions such as AMF (Access and Mobility Management Function), SMF (Session Management Function), and UDM (Unified Data Management).

-Initial access consistently targets edge infrastructure: Ivanti Connect Secure VPNs, Cisco and Juniper network devices, Fortinet firewalls, and VMware ESXi hosts.
-Post-exploitation tooling includes CrossC2, TinyShell, SSH brute-forcers, and custom ELF keyloggers with telecom-aware credential lists referencing terms like “imsi.”
+Initial access for these attacks consistently targets edge infrastructure, including Ivanti Connect Secure VPNs, Cisco and Juniper network devices, Fortinet firewalls, and VMware ESXi hosts.
+Post-exploitation tooling observed includes CrossC2, TinyShell, SSH brute-forcers, and custom ELF keyloggers.
+These keyloggers are notable for containing telecom-aware credential lists that reference terms like “imsi” (International Mobile Subscriber Identity), indicating a deep understanding of the targeted environments.

-Rapid7 has coordinated with national CERTs and government partners to notify affected organizations.
-The firm released a free, open-source scanning script capable of detecting both legacy and new BPFdoor variants to assist organizations in rapid exposure validation.
+Rapid7 has collaborated with national CERTs and government partners to ensure affected organizations are notified.
+The firm has also released a free, open-source scanning script designed to detect both legacy and new BPFdoor variants, providing organizations with a vital tool for rapid exposure validation.
+More details can be found in the Rapid7 Labs threat research report.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.